balena-io-modules/scrutinizer/README.md

 API call, so the plugin works fine in both local and remote modes.

 You can do whatever you need here, including checking out other branches.
-`examinator` will make sure the project is properly reset before calling another plugin.
+`scrutinizor` will make sure the project is properly reset before calling another plugin.

 3. Add the new plugin to `BUILTIN_PLUGINS` in `lib/index.js`